manning-lab/aggregateAssociation/README.md

 Inputs:
 * gds_file : a genotype file containing data for all samples are variants to be tested (.gds)
 * null_file : output of the function *fitNull* or a pregenerated null model (.RDa)
-* group_file : RData or csv file with groups to include in analysis, if RData, must be saved as a list with unique names, each entry as a data frame with at least variant ids and allele.
-If csv, must have at least columns for group_id, position, alt, ref (csv or RData)
+* group_file : RData or csv file with groups to include in analysis, if RData, must be saved as a list with unique names, each entry as a data frame with at least columns for variant.id, position, chromosome, ref, allele, nAlleles, allele.index.
+If csv, must have at least columns for group_id, position, chromosome, ref, allele, nAlleles, allele.index (csv or RData)
 * label : prefix for output filename (string)
 * test : SKAT or Burden (string)
 * pval : if SKAT: davies, kuonen, or liu; if Burden: Score, Wald, or Firth (string)